 The fire has impacted nationally on fire services’ prevention, protection and emergency response arrangements, and will continue to do so as lessons are learnt, and recommendations from both the public inquiry and Independent Review of Building Regulations are implemented.

 These incidents can pose significant societal, economic and environmental risks to our communities and can require large numbers of our resources, meaning that they may not be available to respond to other incidents.
 Whilst the life-risk at these incidents is generally lower than at dwelling fires, undertaking firefighting activity in large and often complex buildings can pose a high risk to our firefighters.

-While the likelihood of a significant fire in hospitals, residential homes and other health care acute services5 is low, the potential severity of an incident in a setting that accommodates many people with greater levels of vulnerability due to health and wellbeing issues is high.
-The buildings are often large and complex and our response can be challenging due to hazardous materials and procedures that we need to follow.
+While the likelihood of a significant fire in hospitals, residential homes and other health care acute services is low, the potential severity of an incident in a setting that accommodates many people with greater levels of vulnerability due to health and wellbeing issues is high.
+These buildings are often large and complex and our response can be challenging due to hazardous materials and the procedures that we need to follow.